parro-it/private-class/readme.md

 > Private fields in js classes

-This module allow to protected private fields of youtr classes.
+This module allow to protected private properties of classes.

+It work by creating a new prototype that wrap each methods of the original one.

+On creation of a new instance of the wrapped prototype, a new instance of the original class is created and saved in a WeakMap.
+Wrapped methods retrieve the original class instance from there and forward the class to its methods.

 ## Usage